-As at 31 March 2021, the Group had a headcount of 98 (2020: 87) employees.
+As at 31 March 2023, the Group had a headcount of 96 (2022: 92) employees, most of them are based in Hong Kong.
 Salaries of employees are maintained at a competitive level and are reviewed annually, with close reference to the relevant labour market as well as the minimum wages guideline as prescribed by the local government from time to time.